jacopok/mlgw_bns/README.md

 format everything with `black`, check that there are no large files, check that the typing is correct with `mypy`.

 ## Inner workings

 The main steps taken by `mlgw_bns` to train on a dataset are as follows:

 - generate the dataset
 - decompose the Fourier transforms of the waveforms into phase and amplitude
 - downsample the dataset to a few thousand points
-- apply a PCA to reduce the dimensionality to a few tens of real numbers
+- apply a PCA to reduce the dimensionality to a few tens of real numbers (TODO)
-- train a neural network on the relation between the waveform parameters and the PCA components
+- train a neural network on the relation between the waveform parameters and the PCA components (TODO)

 In several of these steps data-driven optimizations are performed:

 - the points at which the waveforms are downsampled are not uniformly chosen: instead, a greedy downsampling algorithm determines them
-- the PCA is trained on a separate downsampled dataset, which is then thrown out
+- the PCA is trained on a separate downsampled dataset, which is then thrown out (TODO)
-- the hyperparameters for the neural network are optimized according to both the time taken for the training and the estimated reconstruction error
+- the hyperparameters for the neural network are optimized according to both the time taken for the training and the estimated reconstruction error (TODO)